-Quick and easy: Simply enter the vehicle registration number of your Daihatsu and your post code, compare prices, choose a local garage and book your Brake Repairs.
+No upfront registration required, simply enter the vehicle registration number of your Daihatsu and postcode, compare prices, choose a local garage and book your Brake Repairs.

 The brakes on your car utilise fluid pressure.